 What Is a Duty to Defend vs. a Duty to Indemnify?

-Getting confused by legal jargon and wish you could just ask a lawyer to explain it to you?
-We’ve done just that in this legal glossary series.
-This time, Chicago car accident lawyer, Andrew Kryder, explains the difference between duty to defend vs. duty to indemnify.
+Are you confused by legal jargon and wish a lawyer could explain it?
+That’s exactly what we’ve done in this legal glossary series.
+This time, our experienced Chicago car accident lawyers explain the difference between duty to defend vs. duty to indemnify.

 An Example of a Duty to Defend